With its pristine beaches, exciting attractions and tropical landscapes, the State of Fun is sure to leave you spellbound.

 Avid explorers looking to discover the island’s varied charms and natural landscapes will be able to choose from a range of inspiring activities.

-Nature lovers fascinated with Southeast Asia’s wealth of tropical flora and fauna can further their pursuit of knowledge with a hands-on journey at Sentosa Nature Discovery.
-This nature trail begins at an interactive gallery—where vistors will get the chance to brush up on their skills of scientific enquiry—followed by a showcase of Sentosa’s teeming wildlife and heritage trees native to Singapore and Southeast Asia.
+Nature lovers fascinated with Southeast Asia’s wealth of tropical flora and fauna can embark on a hands-on journey at Sentosa Nature Discovery.
+This nature trail begins at an interactive gallery—where visitors will get the chance to brush up their science skills—followed by a showcase of Sentosa’s teeming wildlife and heritage trees native to Singapore and Southeast Asia.

 Drop by the S.E.A.
 Aquarium™ for a trip under the sea.
-One of the largest oceanariums on the planet, this attraction is home to more than 100,000 marine animals, allowing for up-close encounters with fascinating creatures from the deep.
+One of the largest oceanariums on the planet, this attraction is home to more than 100,000 marine animals and creatures from the deep.
 A range of educational programmes makes this a perfect location for families looking to foster a love for learning and growth in their little ones.

 To live out your dreams of rubbing shoulders with the rich and famous, pay a visit to Madame Tussauds Singapore.
-This world-famous wax museum is home to figurines of some of the world’s most notable individuals, ranging from pop phenoms like Michael Jackson, stars of the silver screen like Marilyn Monroe and political figures like Queen Elizabeth II and Barack Obama.
+This world-famous wax museum is home to life-sized sculptures of some of the world’s most notable individuals, ranging from stars like Michael Jackson and Marilyn Monroe to political figures like Queen Elizabeth II and Barack Obama.

 Thrilling activities await

 After all that fast-paced action, wind down and experience Sentosa and Faber Peak as you take a ride on the Cable Car Sky Network, and soak in a stunning bird’s-eye view of Sentosa island and Mount Faber.
-The last ride for the cable cars is at 8pm, so do make sure to plan your visit accordingly!
+The last ride for the cable cars is at 8pm, so plan your visit accordingly!